KreconyMakaron/osu-replay-key-overlay/README.md

 ```

 Also you need to have ffmpeg installed on your system, download it [here](https://ffmpeg.org/download.html). </br>
-If you're on linux you can also use your package manager </br>
+If you're on Linux you can also use your package manager.
 For example on arch-based distros:
 ```
 $ yay -S ffmpeg
 ```

-# Usage
+## Usage
 ```
 $ python parse.py <replay_path> <output_path>
 ```